Olfarte History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Olfarte Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Olfarte family to the New World and Oceana
+Migration of the Olfarte family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Olfarte family emigrate to North America: Elizabeth Holford arrived in Annapolis, Maryland in 1729; Eleanor Holford settled in New England in 1706; Thomas Holford settled in Maryland in 1725.